rproskuryakov/rproskuryakov.github.io/content/posts/triton-sentence-transformer.md

 ```

-As our model requires two inputs, we define both in this section, specifying their data types, dimensions, and corresponding data files.
+Since our model requires two inputs, we need to define both, specifying their data types, dimensions, and corresponding data files.
-The script for preparing the data files can be found here (INSERT LINK).
+You can find the script for preparing these data files [here] (INSERT LINK).

-It is important to note that TensorRT Provider can [rebuild the model on the go](https://huggingface.co/docs/optimum/en/onnxruntime/usage_guides/gpu#tensorrt-engine-build-and-warmup)
+It’s important to note that the TensorRT provider can [rebuild the model on the fly](https://huggingface.co/docs/optimum/en/onnxruntime/usage_guides/gpu#tensorrt-engine-build-and-warmup)
-if it receives a request with at least one dimension differing from previously encountered.
+if it receives a request with dimensions that differ from those previously encountered.
-Therefore, we should plan for a warm-up phase.
+To account for this, we need to include a warm-up phase.

-We will infer our model with a maximum batch size of 256, and we are aware that the maximum number of input tokens for the multilingual-e5-large model is 512.
+Our model will infer with a maximum batch size of 256,
+and we know the maximum number of input tokens for the `multilingual-e5-large` model is 512.
-We will create two sets of warm-up files.
-The first will have a batch size of 1 and contain 4 tokens, as most inputs are expected to include more tokens.
+Therefore, we will prepare two sets of warm-up files: one with a batch size of 1 and 4 tokens,
-The second will have a batch size 256 and contain 512 tokens per sample.
+assuming most inputs will include more tokens, and another with a batch size of 256 and 512 tokens per sample.

 So the final configuration for a warmup will be like this: